2003 NFL Europe season

-The 2003 NFL Europe season was the 11th season in 13 years of the American Football league that started out as the World League of American Football.
-Three NFL Europe teams had new homes for 2003, Berlin Thunder at Berlin's Olympic Stadium, the F.C.
+The 2003 NFL Europe season was the 11th season in 13 years of the American football league that started out as the World League of American Football.
+Three NFL Europe teams had new homes for the 2003 season: Berlin Thunder at Berlin's Olympic Stadium, the F.C.
 Barcelona Dragons at Mini Estadi, and the Rhein Fire, at Arena AufSchalke in Gelsenkirchen.

 Standings

 World Bowl XI

 World Bowl XI took place on Saturday, June 14, 2003, at Hampden Park in Glasgow, Scotland.
 Frankfurt Galaxy defeated Rhein Fire, 35–16.